bunkerity/bunkerweb/README.md

 - RHEL 8.9
 - RHEL 9.4

-Repositories of Linux packages for BunkerWeb are available on [PackageCloud](https://packagecloud.io/bunkerity/bunkerweb), they provide a bash script to automatically add and trust the repository (but you can also follow the [manual installation](https://packagecloud.io/bunkerity/bunkerweb/install) instructions if you prefer).

 You will find more information in the [Linux section](https://docs.bunkerweb.io/1.5.9/integrations/?utm_campaign=self&utm_source=github#linux) of the documentation.

 ## Microsoft Azure